BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 In order to improve the visibility, the planes along the axis Z weren't displayed.
 As you can see, there's by default 10 subdivisions on each axis.
 When you call `updateFacetData()`, the indexes of the all the facets are sorted in the partioning array according to the facet belonging of each block.

-Then, you get all the facet indexes from some local coordinates (x, y, z) with `getFacetsAtLocalCoordinates(x, y, z)`.
+Thus you can get all the facet indexes from some local coordinates (x, y, z) with `getFacetsAtLocalCoordinates(x, y, z)`.
 ```javascript
 var indexes = mesh.getFacetsAtLocalCoordinates(x, y, z);    // returns an array containing the facet indexes
 if (indexes) {